blastedt/openweather-interview-question/readme.md

 # API Key configuration

-You'll need an API key; one is provided in the email sent to me by Copeland.
+You'll need an API key; one is provided in the email sent to me by the company.
 The app will ask for a key when you open it.

 Set the environment variable `OPENWEATHER_API_KEY` to your API key to skip the API key prompt.